ooflet/Mi-Create/src/data/README_MAINTAINERS.txt

 Everything else gets ignored because it is either hardcoded or not used at all.

-Mi Create can recognize raw hex strings in source ID and automatically convert it so it's cross compatible with EasyFace projects.
+Mi Create can recognize hex strings in source ID and automatically convert it so it's cross compatible with EasyFace projects.

 ------------------------------------------------------------------------------------------------